tips for purchasing a used motorhome

 This test drive is more than just looking for things that are wrong or may have been omitted from the RV or previous owner's history.
 Instead, it is as much about how comfortable you are in driving the vehicle.
 Afterall, if you feel overwhelmed, or the seat is too firm ... or too soft ... it doesn't mater how much of a good deal you've found on this used RV, the vehicle may just not be right for you to take on a long road trip.

-Lastly, regardless of how the test drive goes, it's always a good idea to have a trusted mechanic inspect the motorhome before you buy.
+Finally, regardless of how the test drive goes and how perfect you think this RV is for your family, it's always a good idea to have a trusted mechanic inspect the motorhome before you buy.
 They can often spot signs of potential problems that you might miss.

 Make A Fair Offer And Hope It's Accepted!